mananvsuri/log-analysis-ELK-stack-macOS/README.md

 188.114.97.8 - - [01/Oct/2025:23:15:42 +0530] "GET /portal/studentProfile.php?id=123' UNION SELECT 1,username,password FROM users-- HTTP/1.1" 200 4587
 188.114.97.8 - - [01/Oct/2025:23:15:55 +0530] "GET /portal/studentProfile.php?id=123' UNION SELECT 1,cc_number,cc_expiry FROM credit_cards-- HTTP/1.1" 200 4612
 92.115.34.12 - - [01/Oct/2025:23:16:15 +0530] "GET /portal/index.php HTTP/1.1" 200 2876
+EOF
-Running the Stack
+## Step 6: Launch the Stack 🚀

-With all files in place, launch the ELK stack from the root of your project directory (~/Desktop/Cyber_Analysis_Project).
+Now, run the command that brings everything to life.
+Make sure you're in the Cyber_Analysis_Project directory.

 Bash
 docker compose up
-This command will download the required images and start all three containers.
-This may take several minutes on the first run.
+Wait a few minutes for it to download and start.
 Leave this terminal window running.

-Performing the Analysis in Kibana
+## Step 7: Perform the Analysis in Kibana 🕵️

-Access Kibana: Open a web browser and navigate to http://localhost:5601.
+Open your browser to http://localhost:5601.

-Create Data View:

-Click the main menu (☰) > Analytics > Discover.
+Go to the Menu (☰) > Analytics > Discover.

-You will be prompted to create a data view.

-Name: logstash-*

-Timestamp field: @timestamp

-Click Create data view.

-Isolate the Incident:

-In the top-right corner, click the time filter.
-Select the Absolute tab.
+Create a Data View named logstash-* (use @timestamp as the time field).

-Set the range from 2025-10-01 23:10:00 to 2025-10-01 23:20:00 and click Update.
+Set the Time Filter in the top right to Absolute and select 2025-10-01 23:10:00 to 2025-10-01 23:20:00.

 In the search bar, type "UNION SELECT" and press Enter.
-This will show you the successful attack logs.

-Investigate the Attacker:

-Expand one of the log entries.

-Find the source.address field (188.114.97.8) and click the + icon to filter for this value.
+Expand a result, find the source.address field (188.114.97.8), and click the + icon to filter for it.

-Clear the "UNION SELECT" text from the search bar and press Enter.
+Clear "UNION SELECT" from the search bar to see the attacker's full history.

-This final view shows the complete, chronological list of all actions performed by the attacker.

-Shutdown and Cleanup
-When you are finished, you can shut down the stack and remove the containers and data volume.

-Bash
-# In the terminal where the stack is running, press Control + C.
-# Then run the following commands to clean up.
-docker compose down
-docker volume rm Cyber_Analysis_Project_es_data